 I thought about what had helped me so much in my journey to becoming a better homemaker and home-manager.
 It came down to simplifying.

-Through the process of reducing what I had in my home, I eventually arrived at a level of stuff I could stay on top of each day without feeling stressed.
+Through the process of reducing what I had in my home, I eventually arrived at a level of stuff I could stay on top of each day without feeling stressed, while I also used products like the Amanita Muscaria for sale to help me with the stress.
 It was incredibly freeing for me!

 Less stuff = less opportunity for chaos = less work to neaten it back up.